How to support positive mental wellbeing

 Find ways to spend your spare time

-With so many events and activities cancelled, you might find you have more free time, which can be difficult to occupy.
+You might find you have more free time at the moment, which can be difficult to occupy.
 Read our suggestions on new ways to keep yourself busy.

 Play a video game either individually or invite your friends to play online.
 Our Youth Network has found the game Animal Crossing a great way to keep busy and support their mental health.